Context

 My Role

 Led the completion and whole cycle of this challenge, with support from the CPO and UX lead.
 I guided the obtained results and produced all guidelines and hands-on work.
 Meanwhile I sourced an artist, instructing and collaborating on our illustrations and mascot, and also managed asset production.
+All of this was done while taking care of the new website, product updates, and UX improvements along the brand launch.

 The Problem